 Here are some of the most common biometric methods that we see integrated with security entrances.

-According to an article by How Stuff Works, each human face has approximately 80 distinguishable measurements – distance between the eyes, width of the nose, length of the jawline, for example.
+Each human face has approximately 80 distinguishable measurements – distance between the eyes, width of the nose, length of the jawline, for example.
 These unique measurements are used to identify authorized users.